//

 Life and Work

-I originally trained as a medical doctor (graduating from Nottingham Uniersity in 2005) and more recently have taken up a career in teaching.
-I now work at Wiltshire College in the UK, teaching science and health sciences.
 I have experience in specialist medical writing, and regularly write science and health articles for a variety of magazines and newspapers.
-In addition to being editor for the newly launched Guru magazine (see below), I have experience in TV presenting and have made a variety of appearances on Radio 5 Live shows.
+I now devote my time to running the bi-monthly digital ‘science-lifestyle’ magazine: Guru Magazine (see below), I have experience in TV presenting and have made a variety of appearances on local radio and Radio 5 Live shows.

 Me and one of last year's pumpkins!